 Home pharmacy of Ignacy ?ukasiewicz.
 19th century.

 On the walls along the staircase hang portraits and a selection of valuable diplomas conferred on Polish pharmacists by Polish and foreign universities.
 It is worth mentioning that this collection includes a masters degree diploma of Sister Konstancja Studzińska from a Cracow pharmacy, conferred on her by the Doctors Department at the Jagiellonian University in 1824.
 This diploma is unique because it was the first university diploma in the world granted to a woman.
-We also have here a magnificent drawing made by Piotr Stachiewicz (1858-1938), which presents Hygeia, mythological patroness of pharmacy, as well as a beau-tiful stained glass artwork depicting a mortar surrounded by medicinal plants.
+We also have here a magnificent drawing made by Piotr Stachiewicz (1858-1938), which presents Hygeia, Greek Goddess of health, as well as a beau-tiful stained glass artwork depicting a mortar surrounded by medicinal plants.

 Masters degree diploma of Sister Konstancja Sudzińska, granted to her